Key takeaways:

 3. Use w8a16, Not Blind INT8

-INT8 weights + INT16 activations preserves numerical precision in LayerNorm and Softmax where transformers need it most.
-Blind INT8 drops accuracy by ~8%; w8a16 with calibration loses only ~1.4%.
+INT8 weights + INT16 activations preserves numerical precision in LayerNorm and Softmax.
+Blind INT8 drops accuracy by ~8%; calibrated w8a16 loses only ~1.4%.
+Always provide 100+ representative calibration samples — the quantizer needs them to correctly set activation clipping ranges.

 Don't pre-quantize with ONNX Runtime before submitting to AI Hub.
-The ONNX-specific quantization ops confuse the QNN converter (exit code 255).
-Let AI Hub handle quantization from a clean FP32 model.
+ONNX-specific quantization ops (QLinearMatMul, etc.) confuse the QNN converter and produce exit code 255.
+Let AI Hub handle quantization from a clean FP32 model with int64 inputs.

 The Real Value of NPU

 For transformer models, a well-optimized CPU is actually faster than NPU (46.5ms vs 67ms).
-The real NPU value is elsewhere:
+The real NPU value is in power efficiency and sustained performance:

 | CPU Inference | NPU Inference | |